google/gops/README.md

 The output displays:
 * PID
 * PPID
-* name of the program
+* Name of the program
-* Go version used to build the program,
+* Go version used to build the program
 * Location of the associated program

 Note that processes running the agent are marked with `*` next to the PID (e.g. `4132*`).